savage-2/pintOS-Project2/report.md

 - #### *Did you copy-paste code instead of creating reusable functions?*

   No, we always try to create the reusable but not use duplicated code block in different places.
 For example , we create function xxxx and xxxx in thread.c to implement the file search in one thread.
-Because of that, we don't need to implement the same
+Because of that, we don't need to implement the same.